-Each student is given automatically two computer accounts, namely EdUHK network & Google email account.
+Each student is entitled to two computer accounts, namely EdUHK network and Google email account.
 He/She can use the same login name and password for all the EdUHK network services and Google Webmail System.

 All EdUHK computer accounts will be terminated when one ceases to be a student, and all associated data will be deleted.
-However, students could continue to use the Google account after graduation.
+Please visit "Computer Accounts (For Student)" for details.

-The student card (EdU Card) is issued to all students for the purpose of identification and physical access to University's facilities such as the Library, sports facilities, swimming pools, hostels, and etc. The Registry (REG) is responsible for student card issuance, return and replacement while OCIO is responsible for card printing service.
+The EdU Card for students is issued to all students for the purpose of identification and physical access to University's facilities such as the Library, sports facilities, swimming pools, hostels, and etc. The Registry (REG) is responsible for student card issuance, return and replacement while OCIO is responsible for card printing service.

 Users can connect to the campus network through wireless connection.
-The EdUHK wireless network is now available almost everywhere in the Tai Po Campus and Tseung Kwan O Study Centre.
+The EdUHK wireless network is now available almost everywhere on the Tai Po Campus, North Point Study Centre and Tseung Kwan O Study Centre.

-If users have subscribed service from an Internet Service Provider (ISP), they can connect their mobile or home computers to the campus network through VPN.
-It enables users to use some IT services outside campus as secure as in the office.
-These services include using Microsoft Outlook, using SPSS outside campus, making connecting to some central network servers using FTP/SFTP client software, etc.
+If users have subscribed service from an Internet Service Provider (ISP), they can connect their mobile or home computers to the campus network through the University’s Virtual Private Network (VPN).
+It enables users to use certain IT services outside campus in a more secured way.
+These services include using SPSS outside campus, making connection to some central network servers using FTP/SFTP client software, and etc.

-OCIO manages a number of computer rooms in Tai Po Campus and the Tseung Kwan O Study Centre to support teaching and learning.
-The computer room C-LP-21 at Tai Po Campus is a 24-hour open access computer room for students to do their homework after class.
+OCIO manages a number of computer rooms on the Tai Po Campus and the Tseung Kwan O Study Centre to support teaching and learning.
+The computer room at C-LP-21 on the Tai Po Campus is opened 24-hour daily.

 Besides, a number of network printers are installed in the central computer rooms and some Print-N-Go stations are setup in the Learning Commons and the Library to facilitate printing.
 To facilitate students to get started at the beginning of the school year, each student is given a free print quota of HK$120 per annum.
 If needed, they can purchase additional print quota using the Octopus Payment Machines on the campus.
 We recommend students to print only when necessary to protect the environment.